-From where I’m sitting, there are three big C’s in life: choices, chances and changes.
+From where we are sitting, there are three big C’s in life: choices, chances and changes.

-If you feel like I’ve just described how you feel, make a commitment to yourself and your career by finding out more about how The Communication Dividend can help you.
+If we’ve just described how you feel, make a commitment to yourself and your career by finding out more about how The Communication Dividend can help you.

 By Deb Camden and Paul Cheal